Oromis/touch-vtt/README.md

 measurement controls at the moment).
 I implemented all that with compatibility to other modules in mind by using [libWrapper](https://foundryvtt.com/packages/lib-wrapper/).
 If you experience any issues that could stem from module incompatibility, please install and activate libWrapper.

+The [Lock View](https://foundryvtt.com/packages/LockView/) module is supported.
+Touch zooming and panning is disabled when those features are locked in "Lock View".

 Disclaimer: I also made the "Touch20" browser extension for Roll20, TouchVTT is my contribution to FoundryVTT.